Ash Barty marks First Nations Day with easy win in Australia

 Next up for Barty will be a match against another Italian, 30th-seeded Camila Giorgi.
 Win that, and Barty could end up in a fourth-round showdown against defending champion Naomi Osaka.

-In the day’s opening match on Rod Laver Arena, eighth-seeded Paula Badosa had a 6-0, 6-3 victory over Italian qualifier Martina Trevisan.

-Badosa won the title at a Sydney tuneup tournament last week, when she put together back-to-back match wins in Australia for the first time.
+The 13th-seeded Osaka was playing Madison Brengle later Wednesday, with the winner advancing to a third-round match against Amanda Anisimova, who ousted Olympic champion Belinda Bencic 6-2, 7-5.

-In other early second-round results on Day 3, two-time Australian Open champion Victoria Azarenka beat Jil Teichmann 6-1, 6-2 and and will next face No. 15-seeded Elina Svitolina, who was leading 6-3, 5-7, 5-1 when Harmony Tan retired from their second-round match.
+In early matches, eighth-seeded Paula Badosa earned a 6-0, 6-3 victory over Italian qualifier Martina Trevisan and two-time Australian Open champion Victoria Azarenka beat Jil Teichmann 6-1, 6-2.
+Azarenka will next face No. 15-seeded Elina Svitolina, who was leading 6-3, 5-7, 5-1 when Harmony Tan retired from their second-round match.

 No. 21 Jessica Pegula beat fellow American Bernarda Pera 6-4, 6-4, and Madison Keys had a 6-2, 7-5 win over Jaqueline Adina Cristian.